ttran9/comp-build-frontend/README.md

 - Some issues I ran into while trying to deploy:
   - So I was getting an error with my module not being able to be loaded I referred to this thread [here](https://github.com/mars/create-react-app-buildpack/issues/71) and I just realized the directories were case sensitive when being pushed to GitHub but not on my local system.
+  - I was having trouble with webpack-dev-server not being detected so I just used this command "heroku config:set NPM_CONFIG_PRODUCTION=false" to ensure devDependencies are installed.
+    - I also decided to just use the following command "heroku buildpacks:set heroku/nodejs" before deploying the application to Heroku.